-The deadline for bills to pass the initial chamber votes has expired, bringing the 2018 California Legislative Session to the halfway point and the overall session into clearer focus.
+The deadline for bills to pass key initial committee votes has expired, bringing the 2018 California Legislative Session into slightly clearer focus.
 Not unexpectedly given the enduring impact of the #MeToo Movement and the current composition of the California Legislature, a number of significant employment-related bills have moved forward.
 These include bills that would:

-- Expand the scope of currently mandated harassment training to smaller employers, and for non-supervisory employees (SB 1300, SB 1343, and AB 3081); - Impose new limits on settlement agreements regarding sexual harassment claims, including prohibiting confidentiality provisions (SB 820 and SB 1300); - Amend the Fair Employment and Housing Act (FEHA) to impose individual liability upon employees who engage in post-complaint retaliation (SB 1038); - Prohibit mandatory pre-employment arbitration provisions regarding the FEHA and/or Labor Code violations (SB 1300 and AB 3080); - Extend the statute of limitations for pursuing sexual harassment claims from one year to three years (AB 1870); - Require employers to retain records of sexual harassment complaints for ten years (AB 1867); - Extend immunities from defamation claims for sexual harassment allegations (AB 2770); - Update and potentially materially expand workplace lactation accommodation requirements (AB 1976 and SB 937); - Clarify various provisions of the new law prohibiting inquiries about prior salary history (AB 2282); and - Require larger employers to submit annual "pay data reports" to state agencies (SB 1284).
+- Expand the scope of currently-mandated harassment training to additional employers, and for non-supervisory employees (SB 1300, SB 1343, and AB 3081); - Impose new limits on settlement agreements regarding sexual harassment claims, including prohibiting confidentiality provisions (SB 820 and SB 1300); - Amend the Fair Employment and Housing Act (FEHA) to impose individual liability upon employees who engage in post-complaint retaliation (SB 1038); - Prohibit mandatory pre-employment arbitration provisions regarding FEHA and Labor Code violations (SB 1300 and AB 3080); - Extend the statute of limitations for pursuing sexual harassment claims from one year to three years (AB 1870); - Impose new record keeping requirements for sexual harassment complaints (AB 1867); - Extend immunities from defamation claims for sexual harassment allegations (AB 2770); - Require employers to provide time off work for victims of sexual harassment and family members (AB 2366). - Amend the FEHA to require reasonable accommodation of medicinal marijuana users (AB 2069); - Enable employers to assist employees with student loan repayments (AB 2478); - Update and potentially materially expand workplace lactation accommodation requirements (AB 1976 and SB 937); - Increase California's paid sick leave requirements from three to five days (AB 2841); and - Require larger employers to submit annual "pay data reports" to state agencies (SB 1284).